cmancrypto/KleoDelegationAnalysis/README.md

 # KleoDelegationAnalysis
 Kleo Delegator Analysis

+There is a pipfile from pipenv, but it hasn't been updated.
+Can update if needed.

 Finished:

 delegationsOnOtherChains.py - checks delegators on sourcechain and queries total balance on "chain to analyse"